mhorpheus/test/DFIR-Hotline.md

 ## Hotline
 ### Introduction

-The purpose of this page is to document the IRIS Hotline procedures both generically and as they pertain to Incident Response in-bounds from the Hotline.
+The purpose of this page is to explain the IRIS Hotline operations model and document procedures.
+Content of this page should be presented to every new IRIS team member as a part of onboarding process and preparing him/her to support IRIS Hotline.

 X-Force IRIS maintains several hotline numbers in different geographies - they are used by Clients to declare an IT security incident and request IRIS assistance.
 Such call, denoted as "initial call" is used to gather basic understanding of an incident as well as client details so a Triage and Scoping call can proceed, resulting in an investigation being launched.
 IRIS uses a 24/7 available Follow the Sun Emergency Hotline.
 Using IRIS Hotline, Clients can reach a technical member of the IRIS team day or night if they are experiencing an incident.
 This is one of the main avenues our Clients use to engage IRIS and in some cases this is the Client's first impression of our organization.
 It is important for us to remain professional and have tested procedures for handling incoming hotline calls.